equal-shares/equal-shares/README.md

     * pg_hba.conf - configuration of the PostgresSQL
   * frontend
     * default-original.conf - original ` default.conf of Nginx
-    * default.conf - configuration of the Nginx
+    * default.conf - configuration of the Nginx for the frontend container
+  * nginx
+    * default - Nginx configuration for the server
   * backend.env - environment variables for the backend service, will copy to /app/backend.env
   * db.env - environment variables for the database service, will copy to /app/db.env
   * frontend.env - environment variables for build the frontend, will copy to /app/frontend.env